daisybio/spongeWebPy/README.md

 Structure of the SPONGE-Web project.
 A MySQL database contains all data of the different cancer types, with information about the genes, miRNAs and the ceRNA network.
 The API (immplemented with the Flask framework) controls the database and sends requests and accepts the answer.
 The API processes the data and sends it to the frontend (third party user like a R or Python package or website).
 At the website several visualization tools are provided.
 The database and the API represent the backend and the website, third party user represent the frontend.

 ## How to start requests?
-To start with further analysis with SPONGE data, it is important to get an overview about the available datasets/disease_types and the number of ceRNA interactions.
+To start with further analysis with SPONGE data, it is important to get an overview about the available disease_types and the number of ceRNA interactions.
+This can be retrieved with:

 <img src="https://raw.githubusercontent.com/biomedbigdata/SPONGE-web-R/master/vignettes/geneCounts.png" alt="Structure SPONGE-Web project" style="width: 500px; display: block; margin-left: auto; margin-right: auto;"/>